 Outing Idea: Go somewhere special, just because.

-Meal Idea: Pick your favorite meal, just because.
+Meal Idea: Pick your favorite meal, (you guessed it) just because.

-Dinner Conversation Starter: Let’s go around the table and say something nice, just because.
+Dinner Conversation Starter: Let’s go around the table and say something nice, just because it always feels good to receive (and give!) a compliment.

 Learn More: About National Just Because Day